In order for a student to be accepted into Christ Preparatory Academy, a family must . . .

 Complete application packet.

 After reviewing the school material and praying about your decision, if you are still interested in Christ Prep, complete all necessary forms from the application packet and bring them to the family interview.
-Please note that priorities for course registration is based on the formal application date.
+Please note that priorities for course registration are based on the formal application date.

 Attend a school admissions family interview.